Huh? Explore Chiapas? Where is that? Oh ok, in Mexico. Interesting…

 Walking around can turn out to be a very interesting experience.
 In the very central area, you walk by (or stop by) locals selling textiles, boiled corn with cheese and chilly, macadamia nuts or fried insects on the streets.

 After you passed the handcraft markets, you can check the vegetable market as well.
-Everything is very cheap and with a strong flavor.
+Everything is very cheap and with a strong flavour.
 I wish I had those tasty vegetables and fruits at home.

 If you’ve been there a few days, you are already used to the fireworks-like sounds at any time of the night and day.
 Don’t need to look around, you won’t see any actual fireworks.
 From what I’ve heard, it’s a local tradition in Chiapas and Guatemala.
 There is not a special occasion or time to do it, just whenever one feels like.
 Yes, I didn’t get it either.